virtual-designer/virtual-designer/README.md

 ### 👋 Hi, I’m **Ar Rakin**!
 👀 I’m interested in web development, software development and graphic designing.
-   I have been working with PHP for several years and I feel myself pretty-comfortable with PHP, C, TypeScript and JavaScript.
+   I have been working with PHP, C, TypeScript and JavaScript for several years and I feel myself pretty-comfortable with those.
 Also these days I'm building Discord Bots.

 📫 How to reach me: